Plane supplier Spirit AeroSystems posts higher profit

 Spirit AeroSystems Holdings Inc (SPR.N), a supplier to Boeing (BA.N) and other jet makers, reported a higher-than-expected quarterly profit as parts deliveries rose.

-The maker of structures for wings and fuselages, which in March named former Lockheed Martin (LMT.N) executive Larry Lawson as president and chief executive, said on Thursday it planned a review of programs in four locations and would not update its financial outlook at this time.
+The maker of structures for wings and fuselages, which in March named former Lockheed Martin executive Larry Lawson as president and chief executive, said on Thursday it planned a review of programs in several locations and would not update its financial outlook at this time.

-"We're looking at all aspects of the business and we're not leaving any element of it untouched," Lawson said during a conference call.
-He added that Spirit would focus on driving down operating costs.

-Spirit, which is Boeing's biggest supplier of fuselages and wing parts, is poised to benefit from an upswing in commercial plane production.
+Spirit, which is Boeing's biggest supplier of fuselages and wing parts, is benefiting from higher commercial plane production.
 The company has recorded charges in past quarters tied to cost overruns on certain plane programs, including the 787 Dreamliner.

 "It was really the first clean quarter without write-offs that (Spirit) has reported in quite some time," Michael Callahan, a senior aerospace analyst with Topeka Capital Markets, said of the first quarter.